jonah-dev/lfd2-bot/README.md

 # Useful Debug Commands

-**note: It's highly recommended to add some sort of unique identifier in `bot.py` to make sure not to kill/reload anyone elses bot**
+**Note: It's highly recommended to add a unique identifier in `bot.py` to avoid killing/reloading anyone else's bot**

 `reload` - will reload the lobby cog without having to restart the bot.
 This is incredibly useful but will clear any variables within that cog